benisai/Openwrt-Monitoring/README.md

    * run 'sudo nano ./serverSetup.sh' and update the router_ip variable.
    * run 'sudo chmod +x ./serverSetup.sh'
    * run 'sudo ./serverSetup.sh'
    * This command will ask if you want to install docker, if its already installed, it will be skipped
+   * update the netify-logs.sh file with your router IP.

    Create Crontab config on Server (replace USER with your username for the Cronjobs)
    run 'sudo crontab -e'  and add the line below.